International Women's Day: How Mailjet's female leaders break the bias

 Combating gender disparity takes more than one day

-A recent World Economic Forum study revealed that gender parity will not be attained for 100 years.
+A recent World Economic Forum study revealed that gender parity will not be attained for 137 years.
 That’s a long time from now, and, honestly, it can feel a little discouraging.
-But to get there, we need to keep challenging.
-What we do every day to foster a more inclusive and diverse society is more important than what we do today, and at Pathwire, we don’t want our support to be limited to just one day a year.
+But to get there, we need to keep breaking the bias.
+What we do every day to foster a more inclusive and diverse society is more important than what we do today, and at Pathwire, a Sinch company, we don’t want our support to be limited to just one day a year.

 With great power comes great responsibility, and we’re holding ourselves accountable.
-Keep an eye on our blog to learn more about what we’re doing and how we #ChooseToChallenge moving forward.
+Keep an eye on our Mailjet and Mailgun blogs to learn more about what we’re doing and how we continue to #BreakTheBias throughout the rest of the year.